 An easy way to move across the tree is to use the top navigation bar by “stopping the mouse on” or clicking the down arrow:

-The navigation bar is present whenever the entity is a tree (resources or tasks)
+The navigation bar is present whenever the entity is a tree (resources or projects)

 If you want to link directly to a resource via a URL, use: http://[your root]/resource/X where X is the code or the ID of the resource.